John Michael Higgins: Career

 In 2011, Higgins was cast in Happily Divorced opposite Fran Drescher.
 He played Fran's gay ex-husband, Peter Lovett, a character based on Drescher's real-life ex-husband Peter Marc Jacobson.
 In 2012, Higgins was cast as the voice of vain and eccentric businessman Iknik Blackstone Varrick in The Legend of Korra.
+Higgins’s would receive acclaim for this role winning best vocal performance in a television series in a supporting role Action/Drama at the 2014 Behind the Voice Actor awards.
 From 2017 to 2018, Higgins starred as Chuck Pierce on the NBC comedy series Great News.

+Since 2012 Higgins has also served as the voice of the recurring character Doug Wheeler on the show Bob Burgers.
+Occasionally providing other voices as well.

+Higgins would also gain recognition for his role along side Elizebeth Banks in the trilogy of Pitch Perfect films.
+With their two characters serving as announcers during all 3 films.

+In 2017 Higgins was cast as Tod Crawford in the show Tween Fest.
+He would receive praise for this role being nominated for a primetime Emmy in the Outstanding actor Award in a short comedy film or drama series category.

 Higgins became the host of the game show America Says in 2018.
 Coincidentally, he played a game show host 14 years earlier in a season 3 episode of the TV comedy/drama detective series Monk.
 Since 2019, Higgins has appeared in TV commercials for Omaha-based Physicians Mutual Insurance Company.
 In 2020, Higgins began appearing in a series of adverts for 123.ie, an Irish insurance company.
 Higgins played the role of Principal Toddman in the 2020 Peacock comedy series Saved by the Bell, which was created by Tracey Wigfield.

+He has continued to lend his voice in animated films and shows.
+In 2022 he voiced Warren Stone in the Rise of the Teenage Mutant Ninja Turtles: The Movie.
+Higgins appeared on 2 episodes of Celebrity Jeopardy that same year.

+In 2023 Higgings became the host of the new iteration of the game show Split Second.
+Also serving as executive producer.

+Personal life

+Higgins married actress and writer Margaret Welsh on February 1, 2003.
+They met in Connecticut while actors in George Bernard Shaw's play, Arms and the Man.
+He said he never wanted to date a workmate or marry an actress until he met his wife.
+They have two children, a daughter and a son.